asterion-digital/asterion-as-code/infra-rpi/README.md

 With our stack now running, lets retrieve the [k3s kubeconfig](https://rancher.com/docs/rke/latest/en/kubeconfig/) file and set this up in our local `infra-rpi` directory so that we can interact with the infrastructure later on to deploy applications.

+> **Note:** If you've connected directly to the server (as in the case of denying external traffic) and intend to deploy the stack from there, you can substitute the next commands with `sudo cp /etc/rancher/k3s/k3s.yaml ~/.kube/config`.

 ```
 # Ensure kube file exists
 mkdir ~/.kube